-Bethlem Art Gallery highlights the importance of art as therapy.
+Bethlem Gallery highlights the importance of art as therapy.
 Bethlem Royal Hospital, also known as ‘Bedlam’, was founded in 1247, marking the very beginning of the Trust as we know it today.
 It is one of the world’s oldest hospitals for the care and treatment of people with mental health difficulties.
+In 2012 the Bethlem Gallery became a subsidiary (linked Charity) company of the Maudsley Charity.

 A collection spanning 150 years